novemberborn/novemberborn.net/content/skills-and-background.md

 Rails and later Node.js.
 An internal framework was developed to render reactive pages in 2011.
 (This was replaced by a React architecture in 2015.)

-Early one the front-end was separated by the back-end through an API layer, which grew to power Android & iOS clients.
+Early on the front-end was separated by the back-end through an API layer, which grew to power Android & iOS clients.
 I was in charge of the API server and its OAuth implementation, contributing to [RFC 7009](https://tools.ietf.org/html/rfc7009).

 As you can imagine I was involved with many more projects and challenges than I